 Needless to say, social media have changed the communications landscape.
 When producing a continuous flow of hard-hitting content, using various platforms, influencers and online and mobile technology, the relevance may get lost quite easily.
 Social media marketeers and online content providers will tell you to produce as much content as possible.
 I don’t fully agree.
 I suggest you use a proper strategy to produce content that is relevant.
 This will improve the effectiveness of your communications efforts, short-term and long-term.

-This is why, in my approach to communication, relevance is a key factor, integrated in my Communications Cycle.
+This is why, in my approach to communication, relevance is a key factor, integrated in my Communications Square.

-Are you making the right choices in who, how and when you target your communications activities?
-Alfred Jansen has handled numerous projects successfully (see Portfolio) and uses an approach based on these four pillars:
+Are you making the right choices in who, how and when you organise your communications activities?
+Alfred Jansen has handled numerous projects successfully (see Portfolio) using an approach based on the four pillars of the Communications Square (©).

-Communication begins with your organisation’s vision, reflecting all relevant aspects of the organisation, project and / or product.
-In order to develop a vision for your communication approach, Alfred Jansen uses a practical tool: the Manifesto.
+Communication begins with a vision, reflecting all relevant aspects of the organisation, project and/or product, with a clear focus on the steps you need to make to move ahead.
+In order to develop this vision for your communications approach, Alfred Jansen uses a well-proven and practical tool: the Manifesto.